 Two families displaced by Harvey say they're not close to having their lives back to normal.
-Tens of thousands of others are also facing a long recovery before their biggest need — a permanent place to live — is settled.
+Tens of thousands of others, renters and owners alike, are also facing a long recovery before their biggest need — a permanent place to live — is settled.

 At a House Public Education Committee hearing, Texas Education Commissioner Mike Morath argued that waiving school accountability ratings for Harvey-damaged school districts could harm student learning.

 Officials from battered towns and counties — including one who said he's had suicidal thoughts — told lawmakers that too many residents are sleeping in tents and hotels more than two months after Hurricane Harvey.

 State officials want as few parameters as possible on federal disaster relief funds, but housing advocates say that could lead to public works projects getting federal funds over Texans who lost everything.